Description: German-Ukrainian Energy Partnership

-A country secretariat (EP country secretariat) will be established in Ukraine on behalf of the BMWi in order to implement the bilateral energy partnership.
-The government dialogue on energy policy is to take place continuously within the framework of the energy partnership formats developed for this purpose.
-Ukraine will be provided with concrete recommendations for the development of markets and the energy transition.
+To implement the bilateral energy partnership, a country secretariat (EP country secretariat) was established in Ukraine on behalf of the BMWK.
+The government dialogue on energy policy is to take place continuously within the framework of the Energy Partnership formats developed for this purpose.
+Ukraine will be provided with concrete recommendations for the further development of markets and the energy transition.

-With the help of political support, the German industry is expected to implement concrete energy projects in Ukraine.
-The aim of the projects will be to raise awareness of topics relating to the energy transition and demonstrate solutions for transforming energy systems.
+German and Ukrainian companies implement concrete energy projects in Ukraine and can use the formats of the Energy Partnership for exchange and support.
+The projects increase know-how and awareness of topics relevant to the energy transition and demonstrate solutions for the transformation of energy systems.

-Other important formats of the energy partnership include workshops, matchmaking, and the publication of studies and discussion papers.
+Other important formats of the energy partnership are workshops, matchmaking and the publication of studies and discussion papers.